 An evolving silver-backed digital coin.
-First, is the build out of a new monetary vehicle called AGX Pay designed around a vaulted silver-backed digital coin, enabled by the blockchain.
+First, is the build-out of a new monetary vehicle called AGX Pay designed around a vaulted silver-backed digital coin, enabled by the blockchain.

-Its ultimate level of acceptance is yet to be determined, but the coin's numerous uses, including spending it for merchandise and services, or simply holding as an investment bet on rising silver, make this an intriguing consideration.
+Its ultimate level of acceptance is yet to be determined, but the coin's numerous uses, including spending it for merchandise and services, or simply holding it as an investment bet on rising silver, make this an intriguing consideration.

 Silver is a COVID-19 Killer.
 Second, it appears that more locales are using decontaminants to disinfect city streets, public buildings, and airport terminals.